Torah Mosheh 1:

 Of this very incident Philo writes:

 But Hagar flees out of shame.
-And a proof of this is, that the angel, that is the WORD of God, met her, with the intent to recommend her what she ought to do, and to guide her in her return to her mistress's house.
-For he encouraged her, and said unto her: "The Lord has heard the cry of thy humiliation," which you uttered, not out of fear, nor yet out of hatred.
+And a proof of this is, that the angel, that is the WORD of Elohim, met her, with the intent to recommend her what she ought to do, and to guide her in her return to her mistress's house.
+For he encouraged her, and said to her: "Adonay has heard the cry of your humiliation," which you uttered, not out of fear, nor yet out of hatred.
 For the one is the feeling of an ignoble soul, and the other of one which loves contention, but under the influence of that copy of temperance and modesty, shame.

 (On Flight and Finding (5))